neelabhsinha/lm-application-eval-kit/README.md

 - `--task STRING`: Selects the task to perform.
 Available options include `eval` for model evaluations, `analyze_dataset` for dataset analysis, `compute_metrics` for metrics computation, and `collect_results` for aggregating and analyzing results.
 Each task triggers different components of the script.

 - `--model_name MODEL1 MODEL2 ...`: Specifies one or more model names to be used for the evaluation.
 Models should be provided as a space-separated list.
 This allows flexibility in testing multiple models in a single run.
+When evaluating, always pass a single model name.
+If multiple is passed, first one will be considered.
+Multiple options is only for collecting results.

 - `--split {train,test}`: Determines the data split to use during tasks.
 Options are `train` for training data and `test` for test data, with `test` being the default.